petermuladi/rest-api/README.md

 ## ⚙Rest API with Laravel

 #### This is a Tasks CRUD (Create, Read, Update, Delete) REST API Laravel project that provides a comprehensive authorization token management system.
-It allows users to perform authenticated operations on various resources while ensuring proper authorization and access control.(Only backend)
+It allows users to perform authenticated operations on various resources while ensuring proper authorization and access control.(Only backend without frontend)

 ## Technologies